 - Students who are or will be starting in 1A must spend at least one term in their home Faculty before being eligible to apply for internal transfer into Math.
 High school grades are not considered during internal transfer.

-The Faculty of Mathematics will consider internal transfer applications for students who meet the following criteria:
+The Faculty of Mathematics will consider internal transfer applications for students who meet all of the following criteria:

 - Two or fewer failed courses

-- A minimum overall average (CAV) of 75%
+- A minimum cumulative average (CAV) of 75%

 - Strong grades in at least three honours-equivalent math courses from Waterloo